gregorriegler/kata-todoapp-inside-out/README.md

 ## Requirements

 - return a list of tasks (DONE)
-- create a new task (WIP)
+- create a new task (DONE)
-- all features should be accessible via an http json api
+- all features should be accessible via an http json api (infrastructure DONE)
+- delete an existing task

 - tasks should be persisted in-memory
-- delete an existing task
 - make it possible to edit tasks
 - make it possible to mark task as done
 - register user with username